 You can apply for scholarships on STARS Online, which streamlines the process and matches you with the ones for which you qualify.
 It allows you to apply for multiple scholarships at once and directly upload transcripts or letters of recommendation.

-CSUN offers four types of merit-based scholarships: the Honors at Entrance scholarship, the Matador Scholarship, the University Scholarship and the Presidential Scholarship.
+CSUN offers four types of merit-based scholarships: the Honors at Entrance scholarship, the Matador Scholarship program, the University Scholars award and the Presidential Scholars award.

 - The Honors at Entrance scholarship is for first-time freshmen who have been admitted to CSUN’s general education honors program.

-- The University Scholarship is for current undergraduate students and new transfers entering CSUN.
+- The University Scholars award is for current undergraduate students and new transfers entering CSUN.

-- The Presidential Scholarship is a prestigious honor reserved for current undergraduate students with a cumulative 3.5 GPA.
+- The Presidential Scholars award is a prestigious honor reserved for current undergraduate students with a cumulative 3.5 GPA.

 For more information about how to apply for any of these scholarships, check the eligibility criteria.